Respiratory Syncytial Virus (RSV)

 Young infants:

-- Pregnant women are recommended to receive an RSV vaccine (Abrysvo) during pregnancy from 28 weeks gestation.
+- RSV vaccination (Abrysvo) is recommended during pregnancy from 28 weeks gestation.

-- Vaccination of pregnant women provides protection to young infants in their first months of life (through transfer of antibodies from mother to baby), when most vulnerable to serious RSV disease.
+- Vaccination in pregnancy provides protection to young infants in their first six months of life (through transfer of antibodies from mother to baby), when most vulnerable to serious RSV disease.

 Treatment for RSV